Home » Careers

 • Completes all required progress notes according to agency comprehensive guidelines, policies and procedures regarding format, content and timeliness.

-• Language used in progress notes is respectful, clear, descriptive, concise and client-centered.
+• Language used in progress notes is respectful, clear, descriptive, concise, professional, and client-centered.

 • Progress notes accurately depict scope of work and interventions provided within the worker’s scope of practice and according to treatment plan.

-• Progress notes accurately reflect and depict client status and progress per assessment and reassessment data, problems statements, and goal planning and objectives.
+• Progress notes accurately reflect and depict client status and progress per assessment and reassessment data, problem statements, and goal planning and objectives.

 Collaborates with clients to build a strong, structured and professional relationship, while utilizing a variety of techniques and processes.
 Exhibits knowledge of various referral resources within the community to meet client needs.